How to Automate End-to-End Outbound Prospecting Workflows with Apollo.io

 • Total: ~$200/month

-If you scale to the Organization tier ($149/user/month with a 5-user minimum on annual contracts), you're looking at $745/month minimum.
+If you scale to the Organization tier ($149/seat/month monthly or $119/seat/month annually, verify seat minimums on annual contracts), you're looking at $745/month if a 5-seat minimum applies.
 Most boutique agencies stay on Professional until they hit 5+ SDRs or need advanced features like salesforce sync and custom reporting.

-The annual contract drops Professional to $79/user/month ($158/month for two users), but only commit after your first 90 days prove the workflow.
+The annual contract drops Professional to $79/seat/month ($158/month for 2 seats on annual billing), but only commit after your first 90 days prove the workflow.
 Apollo's free tier exists but is useless for automation—it's a lead database browser, not a prospecting engine.

 API rate limiting: If you're connecting Apollo to external tools via API (e.g., pushing leads to a CRM), excessive requests without proper backoff logic trigger 429 errors and temporary blocks.
 Apollo doesn't publish exact rate limits, but user reports suggest staying under 100 API calls per minute.